Article

 Important:

-it cannot be hidden under E-numbers or generic terms.
+it cannot be hidden behind E-numbers or generic terms

 If gluten is listed among the allergens, the product is not suitable.